Banner

 Heading

-The Criminal Defense Clinic empowers students to defend clients facing criminal charges in court and fight systemic disparity and injustice in the criminal system.
+The Criminal Defense Clinic empowers students to provide exemplary representation to clients facing criminal prosecution and to pursue equal justice through systemic and courtroom advocacy.

 Testimonial